 How to serve

 Alternately, make an easy garlic rosemary pan sauce that uses the juices left in the bag and the bits left in the pan after searing.
-A delicious side for sous vide steak!
 To make rosemary pan sauce reduce heat to medium, add 2 tablespoons butter, minced garlic and chopped thyme.
 Add juices from bag and simmer until reduced.
 Or add a splash of beef or vegetable stock if there aren’t enough juices leftover.
-Remove from pan, swirl in a dollop of butter and serve alongside sous-vide steak.
+Remove from heat, swirl in a dollop of butter and serve alongside sous vide steak.

 Sous vide steak temperature chart